All the NFL free agency rumors you need to know

 2018 team: Philadelphia Eagles

-Foles voided his mutual option for the 2019 season, but the Eagles might not let the Super Bowl 52 MVP leave that easily.
-Philly could still use its franchise tag to retain his rights before trading him away in exchange for low-cost assets.
-The early favorite to trade for Foles, per ESPN’s Chris Mortensen, is the Jacksonville Jaguars.
+Foles voided his mutual option for the 2019 season, but the Eagles could have still use their franchise tag to retain his rights.
+They won’t, though, allowing him to become an unrestricted free agent this spring.

+The Jaguars are the favorites to sign Foles, but one report says the Giants could be interested too.
+During the NFL Combine, one report said the Jaguars were the only team with real interest in Foles and that he should be expected to sign with them once the new league year begins.

+Foles-to-Florida has picked up more steam over the Combine weekend.
+He’s expected to sign with the Jags when the new season officially opens March 13.

 Robbie Gould, K